-- provide a strategic lead and direction for their subject - support and offer advice to colleagues on issues related to the subject - · monitor pupil progress in that subject area - · provide efficient resource management for the subject
+- provide a strategic lead and direction for their subject - support and offer advice to colleagues on issues related to the subject - · monitor pupil progress in that subject area - provide efficient resource management for the subject

 All subject leaders produce a carefully sequenced long-term overview for their subject.
-This indicates what topics are to be taught each half-term in key stage 1 and key stage 2, this ensures that all children experience the full range of subjects and programmes of study set out in the National Curriculum.
+This indicates what topics are to be taught each half-term in key stage 1 and key stage 2, building on the learning which takes place in EYFS, this ensures that all children experience the full range of subjects and programmes of study set out in the National Curriculum.

-Foundation subject leaders also provide medium-term plans which are called knowledge Organisers which are written to ensure coverage and progression of the foundation subjects.
-Knowledge Organisers include sequenced learning outcomes; how these build on prior learning; what children will learn next in the sequence of learning; the vocabulary which children should learn; and key knowledge that children should be taught.
+Foundation subject leaders also ensure all relevant curriculum intent is in place to ensure coverage and progression of the foundation subjects.
+Subject leaders ensure learning outcomes are well sequenced; build on prior learning; provide ambitious vocabulary which children should learn; and key knowledge that children should be taught.
 This is part of the Learning Journey.